ewsnet/ewsnet.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: <a href ="#">Unveiling New Dimensions To Understanding Natural Dynamical Systems</a>
+description: <a href ="#">Unveiling New Dimensions To Understand Dynamical Systems</a>
 # <a href="#">Indian Institute of Technology Ropar</a>.
 Punjab.

 profile:
   align: right
-  image: teaser/lstmfcn.png
+  image: teaser/ewsnet.png
   address: >